Permissionless-Software-Foundation/tor-list-api/dev-docs/README.md

 This section describes the protocols for the database interactions between the three main software components.

+Right now, these descriptions are just rough outlines.
+More specification information will be added as the code is further developed.

 ## Writing to the Global Database

-Adding data to the global P2WDB is a result of the interaction between tor-list-frontend and pay-to-write-orbitdb. tor-list-api is not involved.
+Adding data to the global P2WDB is a result of the interaction between tor-list-frontend and the pay-to-write-orbitdb. tor-list-api is not involved.

-Writing data follows these sets of steps:
+Writing data follows these steps:

 - To add an entry to the global database, tor-list-frontend collects the data the user wants to add to the database, but it also collects several pieces of required information 'behind the scenes':
   - The users BCH address.